-This is part of a series on decluttering – a fantastic way to increase clarity and focus and decrease stress.
-Read How to Declutter Your Home: Before You Begin, How to Declutter the Bathroom, How to Declutter the Bedroom, and How to Declutter Toys.
+Posts in the Declutter Series: How To Declutter Your Home Series: Before You Begin, How to Declutter the Kitchen, How to Declutter the Bedroom, How to Declutter the Bathroom and How to Declutter Toys.

 The kitchen is a place where we spend a lot of time and extra stuff loves to accumulate.